-In this second case, it is mainly used to position oneself on a map, when lost for example.
+This second case is mainly used to position oneself on a map when lost, for example.

 Read the coordinates it shows and plot them on the map to get your immediate location.

-You can also use it to quickly transmit your position to the emergency services in the event of a problem.
+You can also use it to quickly transmit your position to the emergency services in case of a problem.

-Of course, to take advantage of all the features, you must use it as a primary navigation tool.
+Of course, you must use it as a primary navigation tool to take advantage of all the features.

 Using a handheld GPS requires preparation before your hike if you want to take full advantage of its capabilities once in the field.

 To do this, you will need the following: